(Part 4 of a 4-part series on The Four Agreements: A Practical Guide to Personal Freedom by Don Miguel Ruiz)

 Up to this point of a long and grueling season, a young team made up of eight freshman, two sophomores, three juniors and one senior swallowed the bitter pill of losing on a regular basis.
 However, the record was not indicative of the talent.
 Inexperience got the best of them most days.

 Don’t we feel like this as moms sometimes?
 That our parenting record is not always indicative of the capabilities God gives us?
-We doubt our instincts and hone in on our failures, forgetting God gave us children as loaners to raise and nurture because He believes we are worthy and up for the task.
+We doubt our instincts and hone in on our failures, forgetting God gave us children as loaners to raise and nurture because God knows we are worthy and up for the task.

 Inexperience is bound to get the best of us as moms as well.
 We learn as we go—also part of God’s grand plan.
 Although a manual on raising kids sure would be nice.
 Despite scaling the walls of Amazon and taking a deep dive into the dark web, I still haven’t found one.
-Looks like God wants us to take it on His holy word that He’s more than enough to get us through.
-All He asks is that we do our best, trusting Him for the lion’s share along the way.
+Looks like God trusts us to to our best and lean into LOVE along the way.

 Heavens to Betsy, what a relief!
 Especially in the mom gig.
 Because if I need to be perfecto in doling out the dictionary, or in recognizing not everything spins around my orbit (dang it!), or that assumptions make for ugly dinner guests, well then everyone around me I’m doomed.
 For the record, I have zero idea who Betsy is, but she must be a wise woman if the trajectory towards her is heavens away.

 Doing our best sounds like an escape clause for winging it.
 Life, motherhood, eyeliner, everything.
 Or so a t-shirt says.
-But I agree with the maker of the shirt and I’m all for the escape clause.
-We don’t have a blueprint for how life will unfold, which the Creator of the multiverse could have easily whipped up considering the dirt and rib magic He pulled off in creating man and woman.
-But He didn’t.
-So, about all we can control is how we’ll react.
-Some days our best means our knee will jerk, and on other day’s giving our all means we’ll succumb to prayer, patience, and persistence; loving our self and allowing God to hope us forward.
+But I agree with the maker of the shirt, and I’m all for the escape clause.
+We don’t have a blueprint for how life will unfold, which the Creator of the multiverse could have easily whipped up but didn’t.
+So, all we can control is how we’ll react.
+Some days, our best means our knees will jerk.
+On other days, we accept what is with prayer, patience, and persistence.

-The basketball team did their best all season, with not much to show for the effort in the standings.
-But their tenacity to continue doing so resulted in a stunning upset; a magical slingshot moment where the underdog took down the giant.
+The basketball team did their best all season, with little to show for the effort in the standings.
+But their tenacity to continue doing so resulted in a stunning upset, a magical slingshot moment where the underdog took down the giant.
 You can read all about it here.

 Doing our best is good enough.
 Has to be.
 God says so.
-Let’s take His word for it.
+Let’s believe it.